 The idea was to present Wagner's core creation in a unified way (rather than just play a bunch of concert excerpts).
 This might be considered something of a gimmick.
 But the project apparently was successful.
 In 2000, Maazel recorded it with the Berlin Philharmoniker, and Telarc published this as a CD.
 According to Maazel (speaking in a bonus on subject disc) Telarc sold hundreds of thousands of CDs to folks who were a new audience for the Wagner Ring.
 Maazel synthesis was taken up by other orchestras like the Houston Symphony, which presented it in 2010.

 Now guess what?
 Way back in 2000, Maazel and the Berlin Philharmoniker also made a video of The Ring Without Words.
-And now EuroArts has the rights to the video and has published it on Blu-ray!
-So what should we make of this Maazel/Telarc project as it sprouts new legs as a EuroArts HDVD?
+EuroArts got the rights to the video and published it in Blu-ray.
 From the artistic viewpoint, there can be no doubt that there is a market for the Ring without Words and that it can benefit many people as a video.
 Personally it reminds me of my passion for butter pecan ice cream.
 I just love butter pecan, but I don't want to eat a gallon of it in one hour.
 Ring without Words has most of the famous music and themes Wagner created in 4 long operas.
 The smashing together of so many dramatic musical ideas is efficient; but for me, it becomes tiresome.

-In summary, I don't think this Maazel 2000 version of the Ring without Words will have much appeal to discerning HDVD fans.
-But I think a re-recording of the work per current recording standards would be a welcome addition to the catalog, that least by those who really, really love butter pecan.
+In summary, I don't think this year 2000 version of The Ring without Words will have much appeal to discerning HDVD fans.
+But a re-recording of the work per state-of-the-art of today might be a welcome addition to the catalog, that least for those who really love butter pecan.